Daily Planner Apps: We Tested 10 of the Best in 2026

 • It’s completely free and integrates effortlessly with the Microsoft tools

-• The mobile app is fast, smooth
+• The mobile app is fast and smooth

 What I disliked